TradeMe/tractor/packages/tractor-plugin-loader/README.md

 ## How it works:

-**tractor-plugin-loader** is automatically installed whenever you run `tractor init` in a project.
+**@tractor/plugin-loader** is automatically installed whenever you run `tractor init` in a project.
 Then, whenever `tractor start` is run on that project, the loader looks through your installed node modules, and finds any that are called **tractor-plugin-whatever**.
 Those plugins could provide new actions for Page Objects, new report generators, or entirely new bits of UI/Functionality for the [**tractor-client**](https://github.com/phenomnomnominal/tractor-client) application, all depending on what the plugin exports.

 ## API: